 The PLP provides valuable opportunities to meet, interact, and network with corporate executives.
 Students will learn to assess if a company or organization is a good fit for them.
 They will also learn how to present themselves powerfully.
 By sharpening individual and team skills, students begin to develop important tools for success in today's work world.

 The application and selection process is an important part of the PLP experience.
-Sophomores, juniors and seniors from all academic disciplines are invited to submit a resume, and complete an interview during which students must persuasively illustrate what they expect to achieve from the PLP and also what they, as a participant, would offer the program and other participants.
+Freshmen, sophomores, juniors and seniors from all academic disciplines are invited to submit a resume and cover letter which illustrates interest in the PLP.

 To apply, submit the following information to the Archer Center for Student Leadership Development, via email to email@example.com: